-For a decomposable element $f\otimes \mathbf{v}$, where $f\in \ell_2(\mpi), \mathbf{v}\in\mathbb{C}^{d^2}$, projection onto $\mathbf{1}\otimes \mathbb{C}^{d^2}$ is $\inner{\mathbf{1}}{f}_{\mpi}(\mathbf{1}\otimes \mathbf{v})=\mathbb{E}_{\mpi}[f](\mathbf{1}\otimes \mathbf{v})$.
-For the projection operator $\Pi$ we can define the lifted version as $\tilde{\Pi}:=\Pi\otimes I_{d^2}$, again satisfying $\tilde{\Pi}\tilde{P}=\tilde{P}\tilde{\Pi}=\tilde{\Pi}$, that performs exactly this operation, i.e., $\tilde{\Pi}(f\otimes \mathbf{v})=\inner{\mathbf{1}}{f}_{\mpi}(\mathbf{1}\otimes \mathbf{v})$.
+For a decomposable element $f\otimes \mathbf{v}$, where $f\in \ell_2(\mmu), \mathbf{v}\in\mathbb{C}^{d^2}$, projection onto $\mathbf{1}\otimes \mathbb{C}^{d^2}$ is $\inner{\mathbf{1}}{f}_{\mmu}(\mathbf{1}\otimes \mathbf{v})=\mathbb{E}_{\mmu}[f](\mathbf{1}\otimes \mathbf{v})$.
+For the projection operator $\Pi$ we can define the lifted version as $\tilde{\Pi}:=\Pi\otimes I_{d^2}$, again satisfying $\tilde{\Pi}\tilde{P}=\tilde{P}\tilde{\Pi}=\tilde{\Pi}$, that performs exactly this operation, i.e., $\tilde{\Pi}(f\otimes \mathbf{v})=\inner{\mathbf{1}}{f}_{\mmu}(\mathbf{1}\otimes \mathbf{v})$.
 This can all be extended by linearity and convergence in $\ell_2$.
 Then there is a corresponding lift of ``mean-zero functions'' as

-and can also be identified as $\ell_2^0(\mpi\otimes \mathbf{1})=\ell_2^0(\mpi)\otimes \mathbb{C}^{d^2}$.
+and can also be identified as $\ell_2^0(\mmu\otimes \mathbf{1})=\ell_2^0(\mmu)\otimes \mathbb{C}^{d^2}$.
 Similarly, define

 The following lemma, Lemma 3 from \cite{qiu2020}, will imply that if $P$ admits an absolute spectral gap, then so does $\tilde{P}$ with the same absolute spectral gap.
 Thus, many of the essential spectral properties of $P$ and $\tilde{P}$ are the same.
-The proof is deferred to the appendix. \begin{lemmarep} $\lambda(P)=\lambda(\tilde{P})$. \end{lemmarep} \begin{proof} The proof follows in a straightforward manner using properties of the operator norm of a tensor product.
-We have
+The proof is deferred to the appendix. \begin{lemma} $\lambda(P)=\lambda(\tilde{P})$. \end{lemma}